JiashuLiang/GSCDB/README.md

    - Standard geometry format with extended metadata (unit: Angstrom)
    - All information other than geometry is embedded in the comment line (line 2)

+4. **ORCA Input Files**
+   - Additional ORCA input files (converted from the primary Q-Chem inputs) are available upon request.
+Contact the primary author if needed.

 ### Important Notes

 - **Electric field conventions**: Multipole fields use Q-Chem input format.
 Other software packages may have different sign conventions for electric fields.